Minimalist program: X-bar theory

-In the chapter Phrase Structure of The Handbook of Contemporary Syntactic Theory, Naoki Fukui determined three kinds of syntactic relationships, (1) Dominance : the hierarchical categorization of the lexical items and constituents of the structure, (2) Labeling : the syntactic category of each constituent and (3) Linear order (or Precedence) : the left-to-right order of the constituents (essentially the existence of the X-bar schemata).
+In the chapter "Phrase Structure" of The Handbook of Contemporary Syntactic Theory, Naoki Fukui determined three kinds of syntactic relationships, (1) Dominance: the hierarchical categorization of the lexical items and constituents of the structure, (2) Labeling: the syntactic category of each constituent and (3) Linear order (or Precedence): the left-to-right order of the constituents (essentially the existence of the X-bar schemata).
 Whereas X-bar theory was composed of the three relationships, bare phrase structure only encodes the first two relationships.
 Claims 1 and 2 have almost completely withstood their original forms through grammatical theory development, unlike Claim 3, which has not.
 Claim 1 will be eliminated later on in favour of projection-less nodes.

-In 1980, the Principles and Parameters (P&P) approach took place which marked the emergence of different theories that stray from rule-based grammars/rules, and have instead been replaced with multiple segments of UG such as X-bar theory, Case theory, etc. During this time, PS rules disappeared because they have proved to be redundant since they recap what is in the lexicon.
+In 1980, the principles and parameters (P&P) approach took place which marked the emergence of different theories that stray from rule-based grammars/rules, and have instead been replaced with multiple segments of UG such as X-bar theory, case theory, etc. During this time, PS rules disappeared because they have proved to be redundant since they recap what is in the lexicon.
 Transformational rules have survived with a few amendments to how they are expressed.
-For complex traditional rules, they do not need to be defined and they can be dwindled to a general schema called Move-α - which means things can be moved anywhere.
-The only two sub-theories that withstood time within P&P is X-bar theory and Move-α.
+For complex traditional rules, they do not need to be defined and they can be dwindled to a general schema called Move-α—which means things can be moved anywhere.
+The only two sub-theories that withstood time within P&P is Move-α.
 Of the fundamental properties mentioned above, X-bar theory accounts for hierarchical structure and endocentricity, while Move-α accounts for unboundedness and non-local dependencies.
 A few years later, an effort was made to merge X-bar theory with Move-a by suggesting that structures are built from the bottom going up (using adjunction or substitution depending on the target structure):